opencybersecurityalliance/kestrel-lang/docs/language.rst

        data, or can be quickly picked up at any cache layer on the path from the user to a data source.

     #.
+Transformation: *deriving different forms of entities*.
+Within a basic
+       entity type such as *network-traffic*, threat hunters can perform simple transformation such as sampling or aggregating them based on their attributes.
+The results are special *network-traffic* with aggregated fields.

+    #.
 Enrichment: *adding information to a set of entities*.
 Computing
        attributes or labels for a set of entities and attach them to the entities.
 The attributes can be context such as domain name for an